 the cut: Home screen design

-Mobile and digital publishing has limitations.
-There is a lot at your disposal to make a point of difference with the competition.
-But we identified a few things that helped create an experience that felt entirely original and new.
+Mobile news experiences have limitations.
+There is a very limited toolkit, as well as space, to create a point of difference with competitors.
+However we identified a handful of things which when combined could help to create an experience that felt entirely original.
 The first question we asked was, What is the ultimate luxury on the Internet?
 Empty Space.
-In digital news media real estate is prohibitively tight, and the status quo approach was squeezing as many headlines above the fold as possible.
-So retaining empty space was a radical concept for a news site.
-Home pages have evolved into the primary context to show case advertisers adjacent to the brand in its most expressive form, not so much drivers of traffic.
-So creating a context that felt appropriate for our luxury fashion advertisers was crucial.
+In web based news in 2017, digital real estate was prohibitively tight, and the standard approach was to squeeze as many headlines above the fold as possible.
+So the luxury of empty space was a radical concept at that time.
+We also established the home page as the most elevated and desirable context to show case advertising adjacent to the brand.
+So creating the appropriate context for a luxury fashion advertiser was critical to attracting the best brands.
+In fact we did grow the ad revenue exponentially with this redesign.

 The larger question we were trying to solve was: How can we set ourselves apart from competitors with the space constraints of a phone screen?
-What is the opposite or antidote to how other news sites are designed?
-Square images, but images used more sparingly, inset not full bleed.
+What is the opposite or antidote to how other fashion and style sites are designed?
+Square images, but images used more sparingly; inset not full bleed.
 Typography that elevates the headline, and is sometimes seen without promotional image.
-A severely limited color palette: Black & white.
+A much more limited color palette: Black & white, to elevate the world class photography and fashion.

 the cut: identity research